Bandgren/classified-ads/README.md

 ## Running it

-The service needs Mysql to run succsuccessfullyesfully.
+The service needs Mysql to run successfully.
 Let's use `docker-compose` to run those servers.

 ```bash
 docker-compose up -d mysql